Understanding Charging Options on the Go

 J1772 for Non-Tesla Level 1 and 2 Charging

 When traveling and staying at places like hotels or public parking areas that offer charging, you’ll likely find the J1772 connector.
-This connector is widely used for Level 1 (standard home outlet charging) and Level 2 (240-volt, like a dryer outlet) charging stations across North America.
-Fortunately, your Tesla comes equipped with a J1772 adapter, so you can easily use these chargers.
+This connector is widely used for Level 1 (standard home outlet charging) and Level 2 (240-volt, like a dryer outlet) charging stations and home chargers for non-Teslas across North America.
+Fortunately, your Tesla comes with a J1772 adapter, so you can easily use these chargers.
 Just attach the adapter to the charging cable’s end and plug it into your Tesla.
 Because J1772 stations are popular at many hotels and destination chargers, keeping your J1772 adapter in your car can ensure you’re always ready to connect to available chargers while traveling.

 CCS Connector for Level 3 Fast Charging